jpgsantos/Subcellular_workflow/Docs/SBtab_vfgen_conversion_tool.md

 made to produce an SBML file (see further below).

-The type of _systems biology_ models that we have in mind are autonomous ordinary differential equations (ODEs), while _neuron_ comprehensively models biochemistry and electrophysiology (action potentials etc.).
-These two different simulations have to be coupled (in neuron), so the produced `mod` file is really only an initial point; the user has to change the file and make it work inside of neuron.
+The type of _systems biology_ models that we have in mind are autonomous ordinary differential equations (ODEs), while NEURON comprehensively models biochemistry and electrophysiology (action potentials etc.).
+These two different simulations have to be coupled (in NEURON), so the produced `mod` file is really only an initial point; the user has to change the file and make it work inside of NEURON.
 The user must also be aware of NEURONs units and make the necessary unit conversions.

 Here is an interactive example: